UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/1_Introduction.md

 Instructions for how to setup everything on your own machine are at the following pages.
 Please follow these very carefully, and call an instructor over if you have trouble.
-In particular,the Windows setups may take a while to get sorted.
+In particular, the Windows setups may take a while to get sorted.

 - [Mac/OSX](../install/osxInstall)
 - [Windows](../install/windowsInstall)

+If you are already running Ubuntu, your computer will already be setup correctly.

 [Back](../index)